For U.S. and International Masters Students Studying at Georgia Tech-Lorraine (excluding Dual-degree Program)

 c.
 Tuition and fees will be due by the end of the first full week of classes

 Students are self-funded at the masters level.
-A limited number of scholarships may be available
+A limited number of fellowships are available for students coming to Atlanta.

-In order to take the shuttle, there are very specific flight arrival dates and times.
+There are very specific flight arrival dates and time for the Paris airport shuttle.
 Alina Opreanu will reach out to all accepted students with information on the shuttles.
-Visit our page on living in Metz and life at Georgia Tech-Lorraine.
+Visit our page on living in Metz and life at Georgia Tech-Europe.